ykotseruba/cvml_search/README.md

 -- Occurrences of terms close together, e.g. 'visual NEAR attention' will match only documents where these terms occur within a few words of one another.

+A complete list of supported queries can be found [in the official Xapian documentation](https://getting-started-with-xapian.readthedocs.io/en/latest/concepts/search/queries.html#).

 ## Filtering results

+Two additional text fields below the search results allow filtering the results.

 Filter by venue -- enter venue names separated by commas, e.g. cvpr,bmvc,iros.
 Not case sensitive.

 Filter by year -- enter a range of years.
-Papers published between these values (inclusive) will be returned.
+Papers published between these values (inclusive) will be returned (e.g. to find all papers from 2022, enter 2022-2022)

 ### Number of papers returned